-Cost of irrigation is one of the most important costs for Boro Rice production.
-Production of boro largely depends on irrigation.
-For Boro Rice production no of irrigation was 11 times with Tk.
-1100 per times.
-The average cost of irrigation was found to be Tk.
-12100 per hectare, which represents 13.99 percent of the total cost (Table 6.1).
+Cost of irrigation is one of the most important costs for boro rice production.
+Production of boro rice largely depends on irrigation.
+Right doses application of irrigation water help to increase bulb diameter, number of cloves, and number of leaves and plant height.
+As a result yield per hectare is being increased.
+The average cost of irrigation about 9-13 times and the average irrigation was found 11 times in survey area and Tk 1100 to be per hectare, which was found Tk.
+121000 per heater that represents 13.63 percent of the total cost (Table 6.1).